 Using the information society as a tool to realise the post 2015 development goals.

 Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

+ICTs for skills development essential for economic development in Africa due to high youth uemployment and poor literacy and numeracy skills.
+Without better skilled youth (leveraged through ICTs) economic growth will not be inclusive and will not reduce poverty levels, because job creation will remain illusive.

 Gender: